-I don’t know what newness can I create in a simple Pathar Mangsher jhol that is so popular and so fondly prepared by every Bengali mother.
-Pathar Mangsho or Mutton means Goat meat.
-Sunday would be incomplete without pathar mangho, sada bhaat ar begun bhaja (Mutton curry, steamed plain rice, Aubergine fry) We Bengalis have grew up with it in our blood literally.
-Patha means the goat meat in Bengali.
+I don’t know what newness can I create in a simple Pathar Mangsher jhol that is so popular and so fondly prepared in every bengali kitchen.
+Pathar Mangsho as we call in Bengali or Mutton means Goat meat.
+Sunday would be incomplete without pathar mangho, sada bhaat ar begun bhaja (Mutton curry, steamed plain rice, Aubergine fry) We Bengalis have grown up with it in our blood literally.
 Bongs are known for their love for meat and fish, our mornings begin with mach bhaja(Fish fry) and the day ends with mach’er jhol (Fish Curry).
-Another popular Mutton dish is the Kosha Mangsho but I like the mutton cooked in a curry, I like using my fingers to mix the rice with the jhol (curry) and gulp it into my mouth in one go.
-My taste buds are already warming up just at the thought of it.
+Another popular Mutton dish is the Kosha Mangsho.
+But give me a chance and I shall pick a laddle full of mutton curry with white steamed rice.
+I like using my fingers to mix the rice with the jhol (curry) and gulp it into my mouth in one go.
+My taste buds are already warming up just at the thought of it!

-For this Bengali style mutton curry or pathar mangsho all you need is half kg mutton (quantity depends on the number of people you are feeding, For my small family of three member half kilo is enough for a single meal as we definitely had fish in the menu too) Wash it and clean it, marinate it with two tablespoon mustard oil.
-The mustard oil is quintessential part of any bengali cuisine as it enhances the aroma and also has many benefits.
+For this Bengali style mutton curry or pathar mangsho all you need is half kg mutton (quantity depends on the number of people you are feeding, For my small family of three-member half-kilo is enough for a single meal as we definitely had fish in the menu too) Wash it and clean it, marinate it with two tablespoon mustard oil.
+The mustard oil is a quintessential part of any Bengali cuisine as it enhances the aroma and also has many benefits.
 I was reading an article about the many benefits of mustard oil and I am amazed to find the reason behind its use in traditional Indian food.
-It is an anti-microbial properties, its good for skin, it also has anti-fungal and Ayurveda properties.
-Its good to cure cough and cold.
+It is an anti-microbial property, its good for skin, it also has anti-fungal and Ayurveda properties.
+It’s good to cure cough and cold.
 I still remember that my mother used to rub mustard oil mixed with little water on my tummy when I had a stomach ache for instant relief when I was in school.
 Now I see my sister doing the same to her little son, well its natural cure at home.

-Well marinate the mutton with mustard oil and all the important spices like turmeric, red chilly powder, Jeera (Cumin) powder, ginger garlic paste, green chilly paste, salt and all of these one teaspoon each.
+Well, marinate the mutton with mustard oil and all the important spices like turmeric, red chilly powder, Jeera (Cumin) powder, ginger garlic paste, green chilly paste, salt and all of these one teaspoon each.
 Put 2-3 bay leaf.
-Keep it aside for four to five hours and for best results overnight as the flavors will infuse into the meat.
-Take one big sized onion and chop it finely, three medium sized potatoes and chop it off in the middle.
+Keep it aside for four to five hours and for best results overnight as the flavours will infuse into the meat.
+Take one big sized onion and chop it finely, three medium-sized potatoes and chop it off in the middle.
 Take one big sized red tomato and finely chop it.
 We love our potatoes in any meat curry.

-I love to eat my pathar manago’r jhol (Mutton Curry) with steamed rice as I need the flavors!!
+I love to eat my pathar mangsho’r jhol (Mutton Curry) with steamed rice as I need the flavours!!